CW: This article contains accounts of human trafficking, sexual assault, and violence against women and children.

-My time in Trinidad opened my eyes to a less picturesque side of the island, poorly lit rum shops with plastered “playboy-esq” photos on the walls, and the waitress, a young Venezulan who barely looked 19.
-The men whisper comments to each other, boastingly calling each other out for enjoying the company of “spanish women.”
+My time in Trinidad opened my eyes to a less picturesque side of the island, poorly lit rum shops with plastered “playboy-esq” photos on the walls, and the waitress, a young Venezuelan who barely looked 19.
+The men whisper comments to each other, boastingly calling each other out for enjoying the company of “Spanish women.”

-I am told about police officers parading around Venezulan women while on duty, at rum shops, posing with their drinks, guns and girls.
+I am told about police officers parading around Venezuelan women while on duty, at rum shops, posing with their drinks, guns and girls.

 Beyond the surface level misogyny these women face is a much darker story.
 Venezuelan women are seen as outsiders, as the “other,” as people many can do as they wish with, and then return to their dutiful, Trinidadian, wives and families.
 They are viewed as sex objects, an image which only fuels the human trafficking rings, the kidnappings, and the domestic abuse of Venezuelan women on the island.